mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         python3 Segregate_datsets.py "/home/user/Exposure.csv" "/home/user/Outcome.csv" 500000 0.01 1.0

 You will have multiple files saved in your initial directory, for each chromosome and for different *hotspots*.
 To use this function, make sure your output and exposure data are in the format you need for the MRBase package.
+If you do not provide any distance, the default distance is taken to be 500000, while the default lower LD threshold is 0.0 and upper LD threshold is 1.0.